fortyoneplustwo/notestamp-backend/README.md

 # Authentication
 - User session is maintained through JWTs sent as cookies.
 The cookies cannot be accessed by client side scripting and are sent only over a secure connection.
-- Token refresh is implemented in most routes so the user doesn't have to directly request it themselves.
+- Token refresh is implemented in most routes so the user doesn't have to directly request it.
 Revoked tokens (on sign out) are stored in a database.

   *Note*: Need to implement a regular cleanup of the revoked tokens database.